Sunday, November 23, 2014

 Lesson 4: Notice, observe.
 Move on, let go.

-1: The act of recognizing what's happening and then letting it go.
+Notice, observe.
+Move on, let go: verb.1: The act of recognizing what's happening and then letting it go.

 2: Being aware of how you feel, but not getting stuck in the emotion.